gsmarshall/gsmarshall.github.io/re_dorian/RE-Dorian-Report.md

 ## Replication Results

 The temporal distribution of tweets in this analysis supports the findings of Wang et al. (2016).
 News coverage of the tornadoes reported the most activity from May 2 - 4, while a graph of tornado-related tweets over time (fig. 1) shows a spike from May 3 - 4.
 This matches the original study's finding that activity spikes the day after a natural disaster.
-However, the largest spike in activity appears on April 29, well before the majority of tornado events.
+However, the largest spike in activity appears on April 29, well before the majority of tornado events were reported in the news.
 A cursory investigation of the tweets from this time and [news reports](https://spectrumlocalnews.com/tx/south-texas-el-paso/weather/2021/04/29/texas-storm-reports-from-april-28-29-severe-weather) suggests that this spike may be due to severe thunderstorms, hail, and tornado warnings around Fort Worth and San Antonio, Texas.
-This may indicate that the spatial  distribution of population has meaningful impacts on the temporal distribution of Twitter activity related to natural disasters, since the large populations impacted by storms and warnings in Texas on April 29 seem to have produced much more activity than the smaller, more rural populations impacted by more severe tornadoes on May 2 - 4.

 ![Tweets over time](assets/tornado_tweets_by_day.png)
 _**Figure 1:** Tornado related tweets by day for the study period_